KOlofinmoyin/bookmarking/README.md

 # Bookmark Challenge - once again!

 ### The project
-You're going to build a bookmark manager.
-A bookmark manager is a website to maintain a collection of bookmarks (URLs).
-You can use it to save a webpage you found useful.
-You can add tags to the webpages you saved to find them later.
-You can browse bookmarks other users have added.
-You can comment on the bookmarks.
+The bookmark manager is a website to maintain a collection of bookmarks (URLs).
++ It can be used to save the urls of useful webpages.
++ It can be used to add tags to saved webpages, in order to find them later.
++ it can be used to browse bookmarks other users have added.
++ it can be used to comment on bookmarks.

 ### Core competences learnt:
 + Agile and TDD